6 Ways to Figure Out What You Want

 Which option is standing out to you today?

 If you still feel confused about what you want, help is here!
-Every week, I make time to talk to women just like you to figure out what they really want.
+Every month, I make time to talk to women just like you to help them figure out what they really want.
 It might sound selfish, but it's often the first step to embracing who they were made to be and bringing the full impact of their gifts to the world.